 Feeling a bit shy about talking to your smartwatch?
 It's actually one of the most accurate voice control systems we've used yet on a gadget so chances are Android Wear will pick up your dictation or request without you having to repeat yourself three times in the street.

 So what can it do?
 Here's ten conversation starters to get you going with voice commands on Android Wear.

 Controlling the music on your Android smartphone is one thing but did you know you can store your own music on Android Wear smartwatches.
-That means if you're out on a run, you can connect Bluetooth headphones to the watch and leave your phone at home - as long as GPS is covered by the SmartWatch 3 or Moto 360 Sport, for instance.
+That means if you're out on a run, you can connect Bluetooth headphones to the watch and leave your phone at home.

 Read on for our guide to activating offline listening, syncing tracks and listening to music straight from your Android Wear smartwatch.

 Shop for recommended Android Wear watches on Amazon

 Wareable may get a commission